fbpxl

 AND – The Classic Connector

-This one is easy—it adds things together.
+This typical coordinating conjunction is easy—it adds things together.
 But be careful!
 Some students treat “and” like it’s the only conjunction in existence, creating never-ending sentences that should have been two (or three).
+This is one of the most common mistakes that you'll see once you start to encourage your students to join their independent clauses together, but once they have a better understanding of the specific purpose of all the FANBOYS conjunctions, you'll start to see a lot more variety in your students' sentences.

 Example:

-How to Teach It: Have students write two related thoughts, then connect them with “and.”
+How to Teach It: Have students write two related thoughts, then connect them to form a compound sentence with “and.”
 For fun, let them build ridiculously long (but still grammatically correct) sentences to see how many things they can connect before it gets out of hand.

 NOR – The Drama Queen of the Group